 Replacing a driveway can be one of the costliest home improvements out there.
 That's why most homeowners opt to seal an old, cracked driveway at least one or two times before seriously considering replacement.
 Sealing asphalt has long been a standard project, but what if you have a concrete driveway?
 They get cracks and surface damage, just like asphalt.
 Turns out, the answer may be the same for both asphalt and concrete: rubber driveway coating.

 HyperRubber Parking Lot & Driveway is a rubber-based coating made by Hyperseal, a company known for rubber roof treatments and other specialty coatings.
-They've been in the news in recent years for developing a white rooftop paint with microscopic glass beads in it--all due to the efforts of one Col. Ronald Savin (Ret.), an octogenarian inventor who is still going strong.
+They're known for developing a white rooftop paint with microscopic glass beads in it – all due to the efforts of one Col. Ronald Savin (Ret.), an octogenarian inventor who is still going strong.
 HyperRubber is non-toxic and is made with at least 50% recycled rubber.
 It can be applied with a roller or brush, making for an easy DIY project.

 Why Seal Your Driveway